 An example: You have been very busy all week so you keep putting off taking that online quiz for your favorite class Legal Psychology.
-It is finally time for you to take the quiz so you put on your most comfortable Snuggie, crawl into your memory foam bed and turn on your notebook to take the quiz and then you say, "Son of a &^%&!" because your internet goes out so you have no way of accessing the quiz now.
+It is finally time for you to take the quiz so you put on your most comfortable Snuggie, crawl into your memory foam bed and turn on your notebook to take the quiz and then you say, "Son of a &^\%\&!" because your internet goes out so you have no way of accessing the quiz now.
 You look at the clock and now there is only 20 minutes before the deadline so you don't even have time go to a local Starbucks to access the internet.
 So you email me panicked, telling me about this horrible situation and plead for me to allow you to take the quiz late.
 Well unfortunately, unlike Lloyd Christmas who famously said "So you're telling me there's a chance.
 YEAH!", you have NO chance of earning points for late work so please make sure you turn your assignments in on time.
-So please, please, please, please be responsible and make sure you do not wait until the last minute to do any of your graded assignments.
+So please, please, please be responsible and make sure you do not wait until the last minute to do any of your graded assignments.
 Of note, if the Canvas website experiences course wide technical difficulties deadlines will be adjusted to allow for completion of assignments.

 NO MAKE-UPS WILL BE GIVEN ON ANY MATERIAL FOR THIS COURSE, except for university excused absences with adequate documentation (i.e. doctor's note).
 You must notify me before the course material is due unless there are extenuating circumstances that physically prevent you from doing so.
 Doctor's notes etc. must be provided prior to making up the missed assignment.
 Lastly, make-ups need to be completed no later than a week after the material was due (including weekends and holidays).
 Thus, if the material was due on Wednesday, then it must be completed by the following Wednesday unless there are significant extenuating circumstances.
 Keep in mind that for assignments that are open for multiple days (e.g., quizzes, discussion posts) make-ups will only be allowed if the documentation for the university approved absence is for more than 50% of the assignment window.
 For example, if an assignment is open for 1 week you need to provide university approved documentation that you were unable to work for 4 days or more during the assignment window.
+Lastly, all work must be made up within 1 week of the original due date, unless there are significant extenuating circumstances that you can provide documentation for.
 Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.